alien4cloud/alien4cloud.github.io/documentation/1.3.0/orchestrators/marathon_driver/marathon_driver.markdown

 The plugin adds a default health check to all the containers in the topology.

 ### Known limitations and caveats
-- It is not yet possible to scale a Docker container in Alien.
+- It is not possible to scale Docker containers.
+This is due to Marathon only allowing singletons when using external volumes in conjunction with containers.
 - We did not exactly follow the TOSCA model for Docker containers as it is still incubating.
 - It not possible to stop the deployment of an application.
 Wait for it to be deployed then hit un-deploy.
 - The connexion to Marathon is NOT secured.